bensternthal/protocol-design-tokens/protocol-colors/CONTRIBUTING.md

 ## Update version number

 + 1.0.0 for releases that require refactoring
-+ 0.1.0 for releases that replace colors
++ 0.1.0 for releases that replace a token
-+ 0.0.1 for releases that add colors
++ 0.0.1 for releases that adds a token